-- (a) formulation of a training programme and availability of training courses and career opportunities to employees; - (b) dissemination of information on the training programme and availability of training courses; - (c) the recommending of individual employees for training and reclassification; - (d) monitoring and advising management and employees on the on-going effectiveness of the training. - 9.1.4 Payment for training during working hours and reimbursement of costs - (a) Where it is agreed that additional training in accordance with the programme developed pursuant to clause 9.1 should be undertaken by an employee, that training may be undertaken either on or off the job.
+- (i) formulation of a training programme and availability of training courses and career opportunities to employees; - (ii) dissemination of information on the training programme and availability of training courses; - (iii) the recommending of individual employees for training and reclassification; - (iv) monitoring and advising management and employees on the on-going effectiveness of the training.

+9.2.4 Payment for training during working hours and reimbursement of costs

+- (a) Where it is agreed that additional training in accordance with the programme developed pursuant to clause 9.2 should be undertaken by an employee, that training may be undertaken either on or off the job.
 If the training is undertaken during ordinary working hours the employee concerned shall not suffer any loss of pay.
 The employer shall not unreasonably withhold such paid training leave. - (b) Any costs associated with standard fees for prescribed courses and prescribed textbooks (including those textbooks which are available in the employer's technical library), legitimately incurred in connection with the undertaking of training shall be reimbursed by the employer upon production of evidence of such expenditure.

-Reimbursement of any costs shall also be on an annual basis subject to the presentation of reports of satisfactory progress in the relevant course.

-(c) Legitimate travel costs incurred by an employee undertaking training in accordance with clause 9.1 which exceed those normally incurred in travelling to and from work shall be reimbursed by the employer.
+Reimbursement shall also be on an annual basis subject to the presentation of reports of satisfactory progress. - (c) Legitimate travel costs incurred by an employee undertaking training in accordance with clause 9.2 which exceed those normally incurred in travelling to and from work shall be reimbursed by the employer.